-Working as an organization development consultant, I get asked to support companies in developing their strategic plan, this causes me to pause and wonder can we plan for strategy?
+Working as an organization development consultant, I get asked to support companies in developing their strategic plan; this causes me to pause and wonder if can we plan for strategy?

 - Planning is developing a series of steps or processes that can be seen and achieved based on our current understanding of the environment.

-- Strategy is responding to internal and external needs, opportunities, threats and the unknown unknowns that happen.
+- Strategy is responding to internal and external needs, opportunities, threats, and unknown unknowns.

 Mintzberg shares that any strategic planning process works to understand 3 areas: